sanishsuwal7/Neurips-CogInterp/README.md

 # Do Sparse Subnetworks Exhibit Cognitively Aligned Attention?
 Effects of Pruning on Saliency Map Fidelity, Sparsity, and Concept Purity

-Repository for the paper "Do Sparse Subnetworks Exhibit Cognitively Aligned Attention?
-Effects of Pruning on Saliency Map Fidelity, Sparsity, and Concept Purity", submitted on CogInterp: Interpreting Cognition in Deep Learning Models, NeurIPS Workshop 2025.
+Submitted to **CogInterp: Interpreting Cognition in Deep Learning Models, NeurIPS Workshop 2025**.

 This paper provides our implementation of building efficient and interpretable models using various deep learning model Pruning strategies.